 - Homemade Lip Balm or Gloss – this Kool-Aid Lip Gloss looks fun

-- Painted Glass Bottles would be a beautiful homemade gift to include with fresh flowers and something that your hostess can enjoy long after the flowers have wilted.
+- Painted Glass Bottles – Flowers to add to the table are great.
+Look at these gorgeous homemade painted vases!
+These bottles would be a beautiful homemade gift to include with fresh flowers and something that your hostess can enjoy long after the flowers have wilted.